 How To Get Rid Of Dried Cat Urine Smell On Carpets

 Enzymatic cleaners, on the other hand, are designed specifically to break down the molecules that cause odors.
-To use an enzymatic cleaner to remove dried cat pee odor from your carpet, simply follow these steps:

 - Begin by vacuuming the affected area to remove any solid residue.